 - Lightly oil the bottom of a cast iron skillet and line with jalapeno slices.
 (You can dice any remaining jalapeno and add to the panko topping!)
 I used a #8 Lodge Cast Iron skillet.

 - Place the shrimp in a flat, single layer on top of the jalapenos, and pour the marinade over the top.
 (Overcrowding the pan will cause them to be a little soggy, but still delicious!)

 - Spoon panko topping over the shrimp and add a drizzle of olive oil over the top.
 (If you are serving a portion of the dish as leftovers, set aside some of the panko topping.)

-- Bake the shrimp skillet in the preheated 450° oven for about ten minutes, or until shrimp are pink.
-If you’re not sure, remove one and cut it in half after ten minutes.
+- Bake the shrimp skillet in the preheated 475° oven for about seven to ten minutes, or until shrimp are pink.
+If you’re not sure, remove one and cut it in half after seven minutes.
 If it is cooked, it will be pink and slightly white in the center.

-- Brown panko topping in a skillet over medium-high heat until lightly toasted.
-Cool and set aside.
-When cool, place toppings in zip-top or small containers to top the leftover shrimp dish.
+- Brown panko and butter in a skillet over medium-high heat until lightly toasted.
+Mix in the cilantro and zest and set aside.
+When cool, place toppings in zip-top or small containers to top the shrimp later!

 I love cilantro and I love shrimp.
 A local restaurant chain serves a cilantro shrimp dish and I had been craving it, HARD!
 I searched the web for recipes and adapted my recipe from this amazing blog, Gimme Some Oven.
 It’s certainly delicious too.
 I like the little kick of spice I get with the jalapeno!